cloudfoundry/go-cf-api/docs/docs/loadtests.md

 ### /v3/info

 With a single DB Connection, the performance of the `/v3/info` is expected to be unchanged from the first test.
-However, we observe fewer requests per second where handled - this is likely related to VM burst budgets.
+However, we observe fewer requests per second were handled - this is likely related to VM burst budgets.
 Ideally these tests should have been conducted on non-burstable instance types and these may be repeated later but for now they are kept as they are to serve as at least a rough comparison.

 ![](/img/loadtests/v1/vegeta/gosingle_info_4096.png)